 WHO WE ARE

-The John McGivney Children's Centre's (JMCC) Augmentative Communications Clinic is staffed by a team made up of multidisciplinary
+The John McGivney Children's Centre's (JMCC) Augmentative Communication Clinic is an Expanded Level

 WHAT WE DO